anowacki/Seis.jl/README.md

 ## Installation

-At present, Seis is unregistered and it and its dependecies must be installed manually.
+At present, Seis is unregistered and it and its dependencies must be installed manually.
 This will change once Seis is registered in the General registry.